kenan-rhoton/OneTrueWayHugo/content/post/wsiu/go.md

 In most cases, though, this means that the only step to build a project is `go get -u github.com/user/repo`, which will automatically fetch the project and its dependencies, build it and install its binary (if any) into $GOPATH/bin.

+**Update!**

+Go is now introducing [Go Modules](https://github.com/golang/go/wiki/Modules) so it seems that there will be no true pain points left in this area (I even think they've surpassed every other package management tool for any language except perhaps Rust's Cargo).

 ### Channel-Based Concurrency

 Here we can see a big part of its Alef influence: channels.